| Title: | Maxwell Boltzmann Bose Einstein Fermi Dirac Distribution and Destruction Rate Modelling |

 dots |

-the list of further arguments passed in ... to be used in |
+further arguments used in |

 weights |